riyaagrahari/Terraform-Azure/Terraform-Vm-Deploy/README.md

 Hashicorp Terraform is an Open source tool for provisioning and managing cloud infrastructure.

 This Terraform script deploys a Linux Virtual Machine with Public IP, Storage Account and Virtual Network along with it.
+VM  is installed with Ubuntu 16.04 Operating System  and the Storage Account created stores all Boot Diagonistic Logs.

 <p align="center">
 <img src="./Diagrams/vm.jpg"></br>